 “The terms ‘digital nomad’ or ‘remote work’ will not exist in the future anymore.
 They will only be minimized terms to describe previous working trends.”
 Kate Kendall – CEO of CloudPeeps.

-Factor of Leadership #1: The Broad Field of Communication in Virtual Teams
+Factor of Leadership No. 1: The Broad Field of Communication in Virtual Teams

-Tip #1: Many communication tools (e.g., Slack) offer statistics in order to make your communication structure more transparent.
+✅ Tip: Many communication tools (e.g., Slack) offer statistics in order to get more transparency into your communication structure.
 It’s worth striving for 50% of communications to take place in open channels and 50% via direct messages.

-Tip #2: With surveys you can evaluate where the biggest problems are – the survey tool, teamazing Insights, helps you to quickly determine where changes need to be made, and if your measures work when used on a regular basis.
+✅ Tip: With surveys you can evaluate where the biggest difficulties are – the survey tool, teamazing Insights, helps you to quickly determine where changes need to be made, and if your measures work when used on a regular basis.